kruti11/Chat_app/README.md

+#CHAT_APP
-chat_app- this is multiple desktop  chat app between client and server.
+This is multiple desktop  chat app between client and server.
 It uses the concept of MultiThreading , java swing and socket programming.